maltekuehl/k-DBCV/README.md

 </p>

 ### Memory cutoff
-Currently, DBCV memory scales with the number of points in an individual cluster.
-A memory cutoff is necessary and should be set dependent on the machine being used.
-The default is set to a maximum of 15000 points allowed in a single cluster.
-The score will output an error when an individual cluster exceeds this cutoff.
+A memory cutoff is necessary to prevent attempts to score clusters that would exceed available memory.
+This cutoff should be set dependent on the machine being used.
+The default is set to a maximum of 25.0 GB.
+The score will output a -1 if the cutoff would be exceeded, along with an error message.
+To remove these error messages set batch_mode = True (Default is False).
 ```
-score = DBCV_score(X,labels, memory_cutoff = 10)
+score = DBCV_score(X,labels, memory_cutoff = 25.0)
 ```
-Output: Memory cutoff reached: automatically assigned a score of -1.
-Increase mem_cutoff to attempt to score.

 ## Relevant Citations
 #### Density Based Cluster Validation